ccsmith13/portfolio-website/README.md

 ## Stretch

-- [ ] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works
+- [X] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works

+Tried commenting out various lines of the JS file to see the effect it had on the page.
+Seems to mostly affect animations relating to scrolling or the menu bar.

-- [ ] Download another template and see if you can get the CSS preprocessor working on the project
+- [?]
+Download another template and see if you can get the CSS preprocessor working on the project

+Watched tutorials on SASS which looks like the CSS preprocessor which is being used for the template that I chose.
+Seems like it already is working on the project.